Why Choose Cedars-Sinai Marina del Rey Hospital for Prostate Enlargement Treatment?

 Though the cause of prostate enlargement is not well known, it occurs mainly in elderly men.

-Scientific studies have suggested that a higher level of estrogen within the prostate enhances the activity of substances which promote cell growth, which in turn causes the prostate enlargement.
+Scientific studies have suggested that a higher level of estrogen within the prostate enhances the activity of substances that promote cell growth, which in turn causes prostate enlargement.